leanprover/elan/README.md

 cargo build
 ```

+The built binaries will show up in `target/build/debug` folder.

 # Build on Windows

-The windows build requires a windows version of `perl.exe` which you can download from [https://strawberryperl.com/](https://strawberryperl.com/).
+The windows build requires a 64bit developer command prompt and a windows version of `perl.exe` which you can download
-Make sure this downloaded perl.exe is the first thing in your PATH so that the build does not try and use `c:\Program Files\Git\usr\bin\perl.exe`.
+from [https://strawberryperl.com/](https://strawberryperl.com/).
+Make sure this downloaded perl.exe is the first thing
+in your PATH so that the build does not try and use `c:\Program Files\Git\usr\bin\perl.exe`.
+The git provided version of
-The git provided version of perl doesn't work for some reason.
+perl doesn't work for some reason.

 Then run this: